 We've seen this before, and this has all the makings of somebody trying to take advantage of that familial relationship and do something wrong to the child.

-The key is from the beginning; we decide what the game plan is.
-We don't want to be wishy-washy with whether or not we're going to fight the case or work out a deal because, in my opinion, that leads to mistakes being made, and I'll give you a perfect example.
+The key is to decide on the game plan from the beginning.
+We don't want to be wishy-washy about whether or not we're going to fight the case or work out a deal because, in my opinion, that leads to mistakes, and I'll give you a perfect example.

-We're taking actions that look to the prosecutor and the judge like we want to fight the case, but we have no intention of fighting the case because we're going to lose the case.
-All that is going to do is anger the prosecutor and judge.
+We're taking actions that look to the prosecutor and the judge like we want to fight the case, but we have no intention of fighting the case because we're going to lose it.
+All that will do is anger the prosecutor and judge.

-It's going to put them in a defensive position, and ultimately it's going to hurt the defendant in the case, so we don't want to take power-position moves, and we don't want to attack their case unless that's part of their overall strategy unless either one of two things is going on.
+It will put them in a defensive position and ultimately hurt the defendant in the case, so we don't want to take power-position moves or attack their case unless that's part of their overall strategy or unless either one of two things is going on.

 Fight the Case in a Jury Trial

-One, we have no intention of ever resolving the case — we're going to fight the case to a jury trial.
-That makes it real easy; or two, we want to try to do damage to a weak point even though we might ultimately take a deal.
+One, we have no intention of ever resolving the case—we're going to fight it to a jury trial.
+That makes it really easy.
+Two, we want to try to damage a weak point even though we might ultimately take a deal.

-Then that might be the right strategy to attack the prosecution's evidence professionally — to attack their witness's credibility and do everything that we possibly can to get that result for the client.
+Then, that might be the right strategy for attacking the prosecution's evidence professionally—to attack their witness's credibility and do everything that we possibly can to get that result for the client.

 We sit down and have an honest conversation about the best procedure moving forward as it relates to a sexual assault-type situation.
 When it comes to a lewd act upon a child, we have to make sure whether we're going to fight that charge or not or try to mitigate the case.